coreboot/coreboot/util/spd_tools/README.md

 ## Tool 2 - `part_id_gen`

-This program takes the following inputs:
+This program takes the following 4 inputs:

-*   The SoC platform which the board is based on, e.g. ADL.
+*   1) The SoC platform which the board is based on, e.g. ADL.
-*   The memory technology used by the board, e.g. lp4x.
+*   2) The memory technology used by the board, One of ddr4, lp4x, or lp5.
-*   The path to the directory where the generated Makefile.inc should be placed.
+*   3) The path to the directory where the generated Makefile.inc should be placed.
-*   A CSV file containing a list of the memory parts used by the board, with an
-*   optional fixed or exclusive ID for each part and an optional SPD override file.
+*   4) A CSV file containing a list of the memory parts used by the board, with an optional fixed or exclusive ID for each part and an optional SPD override file.
-*   A fixed ID is simply an integer and it ensure that part (and any that share the same SPD)
-*   will be assigned that ID.
-An exclusive ID is prefixed with `*` and ensures that
-*   only parts with the same exclusive ID will be assigned that ID, even if they would
-*   otherwise share the same ID.
-When using an SPD override file, the file will be searched
-*   for in the directory where mem_parts_used is located, if it is not found there then it
-*   will be searched for in the appropriate default spd directory.
+        A fixed ID is simply an integer and it ensure that part (and any that share the same SPD) will be assigned that ID.
+An exclusive ID is prefixed with `*` and ensures that only parts with the same exclusive ID will be assigned that ID, even if they would otherwise share the same ID.
+When using an SPD override file, the file will be searched for in the directory where mem_parts_used is located, if it is not found there then it will be searched for in the appropriate default spd directory.

-*   NOTE: Only assign a fixed/exclusive ID if required for legacy reasons.
+        NOTE: Only assign a fixed/exclusive ID if required for legacy reasons.

 Example of a CSV file using fixed and exclusive IDs, and SPD file overrides: